$42 | 2 hours | 1.5 miles

 -

-Our walks involve about 2 hours of walking, standing, and talking.
+My tours involve about 2 hours of walking, standing, and talking.
 Some children may have a limited attention span; if that’s your child, this tour may not be a good choice for them.

 -

-We run tours rain or shine, canceling only when the conditions are extreme or dangerous.
+I run tours rain or shine, canceling only when the conditions are extreme or dangerous.

 Portland is known for its sunny skies from June through October, and when it does rain, it’s typically either a constant sprinkle or a squall that passes quickly.

-To cancel or rebook, call or text 207-200-5885 or email hi@portlandbythefoot.com.
+To cancel or rebook, call or text me (Dugan) at 207-200-5885 or email me at hi@portlandbythefoot.com.

-If you book through a third party like Tripadvisor, Viator, or GetYourGuide, your reservation is subject to their cancellation and refund terms, which may differ from ours.
+If you book through a third party like Tripadvisor, Viator, or GetYourGuide, your reservation is subject to their cancellation and refund terms, which may differ from mine.
 Check your confirmation email for details. -

-To rebook, call or text 207-200-5885 or email hi@portlandbythefoot.com.
+To rebook, call or text me (Dugan) at 207-200-5885 or email me at hi@portlandbythefoot.com.

 -